-Santa Clara University supports a broad intercollegiate athletics program and is a member of Division I of the National Collegiate Athletic Association (NCAA) and a founding member of the West Coast Conference (WCC).
-With 20 intercollegiate sports, the Broncos field teams in baseball, basketball, beach volleyball, cross country, golf, rowing, soccer, softball, tennis, track and field, volleyball, and water polo.
-Santa Clara has won 60 WCC titles across eight sports and has been to 95 NCAA tournaments with a total of 18 Final Four appearances.
+Santa Clara University supports a broad intercollegiate athletics program and is a Division I member of the National Collegiate Athletic Association (NCAA) and a founding member of the West Coast Conference (WCC).
+With 20 intercollegiate sports, Santa Clara fields men’s teams in baseball, basketball, cross country, track and field, golf, rowing, soccer, tennis, and water polo.
+The women compete in basketball, beach volleyball, cross country, track and field, golf, rowing, soccer, softball, tennis, volleyball, and water polo.

-Women's volleyball also competes among the nation's best having been to 16 NCAA tournaments, including 13 under current head coach Jon Wallace, who led the Broncos to the 2005 Final Four.
+Volleyball also competes among the nation’s best having been to the NCAA Tournament 16 times, including 13 in the last 22 seasons with the 2005 squad making it to the Final Four.

 The Broncos are fortunate to play in some of the best facilities on the West Coast:

-Stevens Stadium-Buck Shaw Field, home to soccer, was refurbished in 2015.
-The adjoining Stevens Soccer Training Center is a stylish 7,000-square foot facility that features all the necessary amenities for both teams.
+- Stevens Stadium-Buck Shaw Field, home to men’s and women’s soccer, was refurbished in 2015.
+The adjoining Stevens Soccer Training Center is a stylish 7,000-square foot facility that features all the necessary amenities for both programs.

-Santa Clara Softball Stadium opened in 2016 and contains an indoor hitting facility.
+- Santa Clara Softball Stadium debuted in 2016 and contains an indoor hitting facility.

 - Sullivan Aquatic Center is home to men’s and women’s water polo and a shared facility with campus recreation.

 - Degheri Tennis Center, home to men’s and women’s tennis and a shared facility with campus recreation features six lighted tennis courts.